 7. Sea Urchin

 Sea urchin roe fresh from Hokkaido is sweet with a firm and not watery or mushy texture.
-Less than fresh and it becomes bitter.
+If served less than fresh, it becomes bitter.
 Much of the product sold in Japan is airfreighted from Chile.
 I won’t insult this product—but really, try it in Hokkaido if you have a chance.
 You needn’t feel guilty about eating too many of these critters.
 They are a prickly pest that overgrazes kelp beds.
 A venture for feeding underweight sea urchins onshore and selling them for their roe—urchin ranching—is being trialed in Japan by Urchinomics.

 8. Yesso Scallop